N3bby/mobiele-toepassingen_karavaan/domain/README.md

 > This method will throw an Error when supplying an ID that does not belong to an existing `Trip`.
 > See "Get a single Trip by its ID" for more information about Error handling.

-## 8. Get a single participant to a Trip by using the Trip ID and the participant ID
+## 8. Get a single participant from a Trip by using the Trip ID and the participant ID

 Retrieving a participant from a `Trip` can be done by using the `getParticipantById(tripId, participantId)` facade method, where `tripId` is the ID of the `Trip` and `participantId` is the ID of the participant to this `Trip`.
 This method returns a `Person` object that contains all information about this participant.